You are currently viewing How to Plan Your Kuhanda Ithigi Ceremony (Best Tips by a Wedding Planner in Kenya)

 Below is a decor plan for one of the kuhanda ithigi ceremonies we’ve planned and executed.

-The set up had the following elements; Local white high peak tents, gold chiavari seats, jute table linens and fabric drapes to line the walls.
+The set up had the following elements for event hire; local white high peak tents, gold chiavari seats, jute table linens and fabric drapes to line the walls.

 For the table decor, we used handmade table placemats, adorned with a floral print napkin and a themed floral centre piece.